 Rachel is a doctor who has worked for the NHS for 30 years.
 She is also a wife, a mother of two, and a campaigner.
-She joined the Conservative party because she became increasingly concerned about social justice, education and the way the country was heading under Labour.
+She care passionately about social justice, human rights, education and public services.
 She decided to get involved to help bring about a positive change for the country.
 She has worked as a Parliamentary Candidate, a Deputy Police and Crime Commissioner, a Councillor and Campaign Manager.
 She has spent her life in public service and believes strongly in working hard to help improve lives.

 Education and Early Life

 Rachel was born in a top floor flat in Holland Road, London, and soon after the family moved to Roehampton.
 Her country roots run deep however as her grandparents were farmers.
 When Rachel was seven the family moved again to the United States, returning a few years later.
 Since adulthood Rachel has lived and worked in most parts of the UK.

 She has been an NHS doctor for thirty years, having qualified to practice both as a GP and a public health doctor.
 Rachel has worked as a GP, and also Director of Public Health and a Medical Director.
 She has worked in some of the most deprived areas in the country and has held executive level positions in organisations with budgets of £100 millions.
 She has been part of a team that turned around an organisation with a very large deficit and at the same time improved the quality of local NHS services.
 She has successfully worked to establish new heart attack and stroke centres in local hospitals and has turned around a number of clinical services.
 Her passion is in working with other doctors, nurses and social care staff to improve services and to integrate health and social care.

 Rachel was adviser to the Shadow Secretary of State for Health, from 2007-10, advising on the transfer of public health to local authorities.

 Rachel is also a director in a successful small family business.